Understanding Parent/Child Dimensions

-Based ont the selected Parent Dimension Value, the Child Dimension button's pick list only shows only Dimension Values defined as belonging to the Parent Dimension Value
+Based on the selected Parent Dimension Value, the Child Dimension button's pick list shows only Dimension Values defined as belonging to the Parent Dimension Value.

 In the example above, "wine accessory" is highlighted and the values in the corresponding Child Dimension's pick list are only wine accessories.
-The "bottle opener" is the selected as Child Dimension Value and it is its Metric Chart being viewed.
+The "bottle opener" is the selected as Child Dimension Value and its Metric Chart is displayed above.

 Only when you add Group or User access to a Parent/Child Dimension:

 The Scope of Access setting offers three choices for the permissions granted to the User or Group members: